grafana/loki/docs/clients/README.md

-Promtail is the client of choice when you're running Kubernetes, as you can configure it to automatically scrape logs from pods running on the same node that promtail runs on.
+Promtail is the client of choice when you're running Kubernetes, as you can configure it to automatically scrape logs from pods running on the same node that Promtail runs on.
 Promtail and Prometheus running together in Kubernetes enables powerful debugging: if Prometheus and Promtail use the same labels, users can use tools like Grafana to switch between metrics and logs based on the label set.